spiral/docs/framework/bootloaders.md

 > Identically you can mount middleware, change tokenizer directories and much more.

 ## Depending on other Bootloaders
-Some framework bootloaders can be used to as simple path to configure application settings.
-For example we can use `Spiral\Bootloader\Http\HttpBootloader` to add global PSR-15 middleware:
+Some framework bootloaders can be used as a simple path to configure application settings.
+For example, we can use `Spiral\Bootloader\Http\HttpBootloader` to add global PSR-15 middleware:

 ```php